-The National Wildlife Federation has worked to connect children and youth with nature for decades, inspiring children through Ranger Rick® magazine, working with educators to get kids learning outdoors, and helping parents find new ways to engage their children outside.
+For decades the National Wildlife Federation has worked to connect children and youth with nature, inspiring children through Ranger Rick® magazine, working with educators to get kids learning outdoors, and helping parents find new ways to engage their children outside.

 Today the amount of time kids spend outside is alarmingly low—only minutes per day—while screen time is at an all-time high.
 The National Wildlife Federation has set a new goal to stem the tide and move kids back outdoors.

-The National Wildlife Federation’s Green Hour Program is designed to encourage, parents, schools, childcare centers, park agencies, camps, grandparents, and others to adopt a goal of an hour per day of time for children to play and learn outdoors in nature.
+The National Wildlife Federation’s Green Hour program is designed to encourage parents, schools, childcare centers, park agencies, camps, grandparents, and others to adopt a goal of one hour each day for children to play and learn outdoors in nature.

 The National Wildlife Federation is working with the major influencers of children's time to make the outdoors a bigger part of their everyday lives.

 Working with Teachers and Youth Organizations

 The National Wildlife Federation seeks to provide ongoing nature and outdoor programming to schools, childcare centers, park agencies, and other institutions to create a lasting base of environmental literacy, stewardship, and problem-solving skills.
 Schools and community-based organizations across the country are incorporating regular time for outdoor learning and play, using the National Wildlife Federation's Schoolyard Habitats®, Eco-Schools USA program, and opportunities such as tree planting events with Trees for Wildlife™.
 The National Wildlife Federation also offers educational resources such as lesson plans, curriculum, and webinars for connecting kids and nature.

 Through resources like our Ranger Rick® magazines and practical tool and tips, as well as special events, we aim to instill a love of nature in children and help parents incorporate regular outdoor time into their children's days.